jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 nmap -sV -p80 --script=http-enum <target>
 ```

-The http-enum script should return some helpful information like <u>the directory webdav might be enabled on</u>.
+The http-enum script should return some helpful information like **the directory webdav might be enabled on**.
 If you get a response like `401 Unauthorized` then authentication has been enabled on the WebDav server.
 You can manually check that location in the browser.

 ```
 http://target/listed_webdav_directory/